 - Kingfish 72 ['2'] (Bill Puterbaugh): The second new 1972 Grant King car appeared for the first time at the Indy 500 as the #15 car for Steve Krisiloff.
 As the other 1972 car was destroyed in Merle Bettenhausen's accident at the 1972 Michigan 200, it would be reasonable to assume this is the 1972 Kingfish acquired by Carl Gehlhausen's Mid-West Manufacturing Dura-pot team.
 A Racing Pictorial photograph shows that it first appeared as the team's #58 entry at Phoenix in November 1972, but driver Larry Dickson did not start.
 It was raced as the #58 by Dickson at the start of 1973, and was driven by Johnny Parsons Jr, Arnie Knepper, Tom Bigelow and Tom Sneva later that season.
 The Gehlhausen team only made a couple of appearances with the Kingfish in 1974, but made a more concerted effort in 1975, with the Kingfish now as the #38 entry, raced initially by Jerry Karl, and then by Al Loquasto, Jerry Sneva and Mike Hiss (who crashed it) in practice for the Indy 500.
 Spike Gehlhausen, Carl's son, was then given his first chance in the car after the 500 and kept the drive to the end of the season.
 The Gehlhausens then acquired a McLaren M16 as the #19 Spirit of Indiana entry, and the Kingfish acted as backup until an Eagle was acquired in mid-1977.
 Subsequent history unknown but at some point the car was repainted with Sta-On Glaze livery, Gehlhausen's 1979 sponsor.
 By 2008, it was part of a collection of unrestored Indy cars owned by Walter Medlin.

 - Eagle 68 (Larry Rice): Roger Penske bought a road-racing version of the 1968 Indy Eagle and Mark Donohue raced it at Mosport and Riverside that season with a Chevrolet V8.
 It went to Weinberger Homes for 1969 and was driven at Indy by Ronnie Bucknum.
-It was then Arnie Knepper's car in 1971/72 and then became the famed LaWarre Precision Eagle entered by Robert W. LaWarre Sr (Titusville, FL) for Larry Rice and John Hubbard in 1974 and 1975.
-It was then retired but remained in LaWarre's ownership until his death in April 1997.
-It was bought by Joe Pirrotta (Palm City, FL) in 1999.
+It was not seen in 1970, but then went to Arnie Knepper and became his #90 C.H.E.K.
+Racing entry in 1971 and 1972, and finally his #45 entry at the 1973 Indy 500.
+It was then the LaWarre Precision Eagle entered by Robert W. LaWarre Sr (Titusville, FL) for Larry Rice and John Hubbard in 1974 and 1975.
+The Eagle was then retired but remained in LaWarre's ownership until his death in April 1997, after which it was bought by Joe Pirrotta (Palm City, FL) in 1999.
 The Eagle was fully restored to Penske livery and appeared at the Amelia Island Concours d'Elegance in 2005.

 - Mongoose 71 (John Cannon): New for Lloyd Ruby in 1971 as the Gene White team's #12 car but "abandoned by Ruby after that year's Indy 500", presumably as it was the only year for some time that he had not led the race.
 Sold to Pat O'Reilly and entered as the #51 Minnesota Serendipity car in 1973 for Dee Jones, John Hubbard and Jigger Sirois.
 Returned in 1974 as the #53 for John Cannon but failed to qualify for the Indy 500.
 Raced later in 1974 by Jan Opperman and by Mel Cornett and appeared in 1975 for John Hubbard and Cornett again.
 Wrecked at Milwaukee in June 1975 and, according to Milwaukee Mile Historian Steve Zautke, was "wiped out".